-When you’re in a rush, build yourself a protein plate with 1/2 cup of trail mix (or just almonds if your prefer), a boiled egg, and an orange (or another grab-and-go fruit like an apple or a banana).
+When you’re in a rush, build yourself a protein plate with 1/2 cup of trail mix (or just almonds if you prefer), a boiled egg, and an orange (or another grab-and-go fruit like an apple or a banana).
 You don’t even have to cook the egg yourself.
-You can buy hard boiled eggs at the grocery store (or the Starbucks down the street).
+You can buy hard-boiled eggs at the grocery store (or the Starbucks down the street).

 Calories: 300 (for two servings of tuna)